 In the above example, the first payment for 8 EUR is a Cash payment, which we can see in the first column, "Type."
 You can also see that the column Cashier is filled in.

 The second payment, for 100 EUR, is a PDQ Terminal payment.
-Since there is no Identifier in the second column, this is not a Merchant Terminal payment.
+Since there is no Identifier in the second column, this is not a Mews Payments Terminal payment.

-The third payment, for 220.36 EUR, is a payment that was done via Mews Merchant.
+The third payment, for 220.36 EUR, is a payment that was done via Mews Payments.
 Each of these payments has a unique identifier assigned so we can track the transaction.

 Please note that an Adyen identifier looks a bit different.
 It has 16 number in a row, for example